 Prioritize your activities to address those that will have the greatest impact first.
 This will help you finalize a story map to work through in a fast, efficient iterative fashion.

-When developing a project timeline, we recommend that you work in an agile-fashion to get quick-wins and stakeholder alignment.
-An example timeline may look something like this:
+When developing a project timeline for your software project, we recommend that you work in an agile-fashion to get quick-wins and stakeholder alignment.

 Keep the following in mind as you plan a hurdle contingency plan:

 - What is the appropriate escalation process for hurdles?

 - How will challenges be brought to the forefront of the project plan?

 - Who are the appropriate individuals to address issues as they arise?

 1. Team up for the software development process

 Now is the time to work with the managers of your existing training and technology resources.
 Gain their support of the project by talking through this guide with them.
 Then, find the right partner (internally or externally) who you can trust to help execute your software development project successfully.

 Congratulations!
 You’re ready to launch your project.
 By carefully going through each of these steps, you are well on your way to a project free from turbulence, stalls, or red alerts.